SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
             text: 'Questions?
 Need help checking in or registering on-site?
 Something else we can do?
-Stop by our information desk Friday from 2:00 - 10:00 p.m. (location TBA), Saturday from 8:00 a.m. - 10:00 p.m. (location TBA), and Sunday from 8:00 a.m. - 12:30 p.m.'
+Stop by our information desk in Ballroom 1 on Friday from 2:00 - 10:00 p.m., Saturday from 8:00 a.m. - 10:00 p.m., and Sunday from 8:00 a.m. - 12:30 p.m.'
       -
         type: heading
         attrs: